This is my fifth Thanksgiving blogging at AFD.

-It has been an amazing journey, these past four years blogging on avian and now pandemic flu.
+It has been an amazing journey, these past five years blogging on influenza and emerging infectious diseases.
 I've been fortunate enough to meet scores of people, either in person, or via email or chat, from around the world due to this blog.

 I've collected more than a few good friends along the way.